peterhinch/micropython-async/v3/docs/EVENTS.md

 is not removed from the buffer, on overflow the oldest scan code is discarded.
 There is no limit on the number of rows or columns however if more than 256 keys are used, the `buffer` arg would need to be adapted to handle scan codes > 255.

+##### Application note

+Scanning of the keyboard occurs rapidly, and built-in pull-down resistors have a high value.
+If the capacitance between wires is high, spurious keypresses may be registed.
+To prevent this it is wise to add physical resistors between the input pins and gnd.
+A value in the region of 1KΩ to 5KΩ is recommended.

 ###### [Contents](./EVENTS.md#0-contents)